carlossfb/Zabbix_6.4/README.md

-# Zabbix_6.4 - Monitoramento
+# Zabbix_6.4 - Monitoring
-Este repositório tem como objetivo armazenar scripts uteis referentes ao Zabbix 6.4, desde a instalação do server até a configuração dos agents para ambientes LINUX.
+Quick start with Zabbix 6.4

-#### Testado:
+#### Server os-release:
 - Debian 11

 ## Scripts:

 #### zabbix_server6.4.sh
-Provisão de ambiente MYSQL + Zabbix 6.4:
+Provisioning Mysql and Zabbix Server:
-- Considerações:
+- Pay atenttion:
-  -  SQL QUERY (CREATE USER ZABBIX...) a senha indicada aqui deverá ser alterada para sua necessidade.
+  -  SQL QUERY (CREATE USER ZABBIX...) password must be indicated.
-  -  DBPassword deverá ser atualizada no seu script para a senha do usuário Zabbix.
+  -  DBPassword password must be indicate, is the same as that of the zabbix user.